Back in 20

 Back in 20 is a rock album released by Gary U.S. Bonds in 2004 on the M.C.
 Records label.
 The album features guest appearances by Bruce Springsteen, Southside Johnny, Dickey Betts, and Phoebe Snow.
-The title of the album is a reference to Bonds' sporadic croppings of popularity; first in the early 1960s, then the early 1980s, and now, again 20 some years later, in the early 2000s.
+The title of the album is a reference to Bonds' sporadic croppings of popularity: in the early 1960s, then the early 1980s, and finally the early 2000s.